rdickman331/rdickman331.github.io/Twitter.md

 ---
-layout: post
+layout: page
-title: KU Acts of Kindness on Twitter
+title: The Project on Twitter
 ---

 The KU Acts of Kindness Twitter page, @KUKindness, allows students, faculty, and community members to follow the project, while also allowing anyone to contribute to the project.